Dre Campbell Farm

 Good Companion Plants for Beets

 Beets are a garden favorite for many gardeners.
-However, when you cultivate them, it is essential to choose the right neighbors to place next to them.
+However, when you grow them, it is essential to choose the right neighbors to plant alongside them.

 Some of the best companions for beets include: